NCAR/ncharts/README.rst

    Redhat does not (yet!) provide an RPM for python3 in CentOS, even CentOS7.

-   RPM for python3 and python3-devel are available on the EOL yum repo for CentOS7, but not CentOS6.
+   RPMs for python3 and python3-devel are available on the EOL yum repo for CentOS7, but not CentOS6.
 See the SEW wiki at http://wiki.eol.ucar.edu/sew/EOL_YUM_Repository

     sudo yum install python3 python3-pip python3-memcached \
         memcached python3-mod_wsgi python3-devel